Error mitigation and circuit division for early fault-tolerant quantum phase estimation

 \section{Introduction}

-Despite significant experimental progress in recent years~\cite{acharyaSuppressing2023,dasilvaDemonstration2024,bluvsteinLogical2024,acharyaQuantum2024}, quantum computers still require many orders of magnitude more qubits to achieve advantage for practically relevant computational problems~\cite{reiher2017elucidating,babbush2018encoding,lee2021Even}.
+Despite significant experimental progress in recent years~\cite{acharyaSuppressing2023,silvaDemonstration2024,bluvsteinLogical2024,acharyaQuantum2024}, quantum computers still require many orders of magnitude more qubits to achieve advantage for practically relevant computational problems~\cite{reiherElucidating2017,babbushEncoding2018,leeEven2021}.
 While quantum error correction (QEC) promises to enable fault-tolerant quantum computing with a cost that scales polylogarithmically in the size of the computation, the overhead required for the most practically realizable schemes is large.
-For example, the combination of the \(2\)-dimensional surface code with magic state distillation~\cite{fowlerSurface2012, fowlerLow2019, litinskiGame2019, gidneyEfficient2019} is capable of universal quantum computation, but may require up to \(1000\) physical qubits per logical qubit.
-This overhead has prompted a push for work on `early fault-tolerance'~\cite{Campbell2020-dv,Katabarwa2023-cy,Zhang2022-gl,Kshirsagar2023-dr,Wang2023-lc,Wang2022-ac,Nelson2024-lo,Wan2022-ro,Akahoshi2024-uk,lin2022Heisenberg,Dong2022-ye,Ding2023-zt,Ding2023-ff,Bultrini2022-ce,Liang2024-yl,Toshio2024-tv, Akahoshi2024-td}, that is, the search for computational frameworks and trade-offs that enable us to take advantage of the machinery of quantum error correction without incurring its full cost.
+For example, the combination of the \(2\)-dimensional surface code with magic state distillation~\cite{fowlerSurface2012, fowlerLow2019, litinskiGame2019, gidneyEfficient2019} is capable of universal quantum computation, but may require hundreds or thousands of physical qubits per logical qubit to ensure the success of the computation.
+This overhead has prompted a push for work on \emph{early fault-tolerance}~\cite{campbellEarly2022,katabarwaEarly2023,zhangComputing2022,kshirsagarProving2024,wangState2022,wangFaster2023,nelsonAssessment2024,wanRandomized2022,linHeisenbergLimited2022,dongGround2022,dingEven2023,ding2023robust,bultriniBattle2023,liangModeling2024,akahoshiPartially2024,toshioPractical2024,akahoshiCompilation2024}, that is, the search for computational frameworks and trade-offs that enable us to take advantage of the machinery of quantum error correction without incurring its full cost.